josef-koller-bev-gv-at/dotfiles/README.md

 select a powerline font in the terminal preferences (for example `Droid Sans Mono for Powerline`).

+There are two scripts to customize the settings:
+ - `before.vimrc` in which the leader should be defined
+ - `after.vimrc` to change user specific settings like the colorscheme

 For YouCompleteMe with C/C++ support run:
 ```
 cd ~/.vundle/YouCompleteMe